alex-1134/hiphop_memory_game/README.md

     1. First Time Visitor Goals:

        a.
 First Time Visitors should be able to identify the purpose of the site by entering the landing page that is an introduction to the game and also the theme of the game.

        b.
-A First Time Visitor should be able to easily navigate through the page to the game - by pressing the 'PLAY" button.
+A First Time Visitor should be able to easily navigate through the page to the chosen game - by pressing the 'PLAY" button.

     2. Returning / Frequent Visitor Goals: